Food Industry: Integrating UV-C Hygiene

 Use case: where the product itself must NOT be irradiated (direct irradiation forbidden or undesired), but the belt could be contaminated as a vector.

-Regulatory advantage: belt hygiene is uncritical EU-wide — no direct food irradiation, no positive-list check.
+Regulatory advantage: belt hygiene is uncritical EU-wide — no direct food irradiation, no food-treatment authorisation to check.

 Typical application: meat processing, fresh vegetable lines, ready-to-eat salad production in Germany / the EU.